gvwilson/thirdbit/src/fiction/makers-return/index.md

 "Sure, I guess."
 All of a sudden Sindy wanted to be anywhere but in Special Leaf's house without him.
 "Yeah, let's go."
+She slipped the cylinder into her pocket as she followed her mother into the hallway, not noticing the little green light that had started blinking on its end.

 </section>